Our Services

-Electric shock sensations in legs often stem from nerve compression (such as sciatica), peripheral neuropathy (from diabetes or vitamin deficiencies), multiple sclerosis, restless legs syndrome, electrolyte imbalances, medications, or stress, and most cases improve with posture tweaks, stretching, exercise, diet, hydration, and heat or cold therapy.
+Electric shock sensations in the legs are commonly caused by nerve compression (like sciatica), peripheral neuropathy from diabetes or vitamin deficiencies, multiple sclerosis, restless legs syndrome, electrolyte imbalances, certain medications, or stress.
+Most cases improve with simple lifestyle changes such as posture adjustments, stretching, regular exercise, a balanced diet, proper hydration, and heat or cold therapy.

 Experiencing an electric shock feeling in legs can be startling.
 You might feel sudden, lightning-like jolts, tingling, or "pins and needles" that come and go without warning.
 While most of the time these sensations aren't emergencies, they can point to underlying issues that deserve attention.
 Here's what you need to know—and how to find relief.